-This article is concerned with the two main forms of weather dependent Renewable Energy, Wind Power (Onshore and Offshore) and Photovoltaic solar power.
-In the UK this amounts to ~75% of all installed Renewable Energy.
+This article is concerned with the two main forms of Weather Dependent Renewable Energy, Wind Power, (Onshore and Offshore), and on grid Photovoltaic Solar Power.
+In the UK these amount to ~75% of all installed Renewable Energy.
 The other Renewable energy inputs are traditional Hydro power ~8% and the remainder are other sources such as biomass, waste and landfill gas amounting to ~17%.

-The capacity percentage of any power generating installation is calculated as the actual electrical output achieved divided by the nominal Nameplate output.
-This article uses both stated estimates from the USA EIA and real measures of capacity in Europe as of 2015.
-It thus provides reasonably correct comparisons of the efficacy of weather dependent Renewable installations.
+The capacity percentage, or load factor, of any power generating installation is calculated as the actual electrical output achieved divided by the nominal maximal Nameplate output.
+This article uses the real measures of capacity reported in Europe as of 2016 and up to date time series data of UK Renewable installations.
+It thus provides reasonably correct comparisons of the efficacy of Weather Dependent Renewables.

 When announcements are made about Renewable Energy developments they are presented as the full Name Plate capacity usually in Megawatts and also often disingenuously as the number of homes that could be supplied at the full level of electrical output.
-So such announcements are always on the optimistic side, because they only state the maximum operating electrical output that can be achieved from the installation rather than the amount of useable energy that is actually produced.
-They therefore assume that the wind blows consistently at a suitable speed and that the sun shines 24 hours /day.
+So such announcements are always over optimistic because the question of Capacity / Load Factors are rarely fully explained.
+They only state the maximum operating electrical output that can be achieved from the installation rather than the amount of useable energy that is actually produced.
+Thus Renewable announcements usually assume erroneously that the wind blows all the time at a good speed and that the sun shines 24 hours /day.

 Calculating capacity percentages

-Reporting on weather dependent Renewable Energy actually generated after installation is commonly presented as annual Gigawatt Hours (GWhrs), thus noting the amount of electrical power actually supplied to the grid by the installation over the whole previous year.
+Reporting on Weather Dependent Renewable Energy actually generated after installation is commonly presented as annual Gigawatt Hours (GWhrs) generated per year, thus noting the amount of electrical power actually supplied to the grid by the installation over the whole year.

-Annual Gigawatt hours are easily converted to the equivalent output in Gigawatts by dividing by the number of hours in the year (365*24) = 8760.
-This output value can be compared with the original Nameplate capacity to calculate the capacity percentage of any generating installation for comparative purposes.
-Thus the absolute efficacy of a Renewable Energy installation can be judged as the percentage ratio of actual electricity production divided by the stated Nameplate Capacity.
+Annual Gigawatt hours are easily converted to an equivalent rating in Gigawatts by dividing by the number of hours in the year (365*24) = 8760.
+This output value can be compared with the original Nameplate capacity, usually stayed in Megawatts, to calculate the capacity percentage or load factor of any generating installation for comparative purposes.

-Importantly however this percentage factor does not account for the usefulness of the electrical power that is produced at any particular time to match electrical demand, because of the inevitable intermittency and non-dispatchability of weather dependent Renewable Energy power sources.
-It is therefore a generous measure when comparing renewable and traditional forms off electricity generation for the comparative purposes of efficacy, capital and running costs.
+Importantly however this percentage factor cannot account for the usefulness of the electrical power produced at a particular time to meet electrical demand, because of the inevitable intermittency and non-dispatchability of Weather Dependent Renewable Energy power sources.
+It is therefore a generous measure when comparing the usefulness of the electricity generated from Renewable sources.